-Not long after the publication of Dantzig's primal simplex algorithm [2] (in 1951) its dual version, developed by Lemke [6], also appeared (in 1955).
+Not long after the publication of Dantzig's primal simplex algorithm [3] (in 1951) its dual version, developed by Lemke [7], also appeared (in 1954).
 It has long been known that the dual simplex algorithm (DSA) is a better alternative to the primal simplex for solving certain types of linear programming (LP) problems.
-Its importance has been recognized in many areas, in particular in the case of the Branch and Bound (BB) type methods for Mixed Integer Programming (MIP).
+Its importance has been recognized in many areas, in particular in the case of the Branch and Bound (BB) type methods for Mixed Integer Linear Programming (MILP).
 BB requires the repeated solution of closely related continuous LP problems (c.f.
-Nemhauser and Wolsey [10]).
+Nemhauser and Wolsey [11]).
 At each branching node two new subproblems (child problems) are created that differ from the parent problem in the individual bound of the branching variable.
 Usually the right-hand-sides of the child problems also change.
 The result is that the basis of the parent problem becomes primal infeasible for the derived problems but it remains (or can easily be made) dual feasible.
 This makes the dual simplex method an obvious choice for the required 'reoptimization'.

-In real-life LP problems all sorts of variables can be present.
+In real world LP problems all sorts of variables and constraints can be present.
 The standard dual algorithm has been worked out for the case where all variables are nonnegative and a dual feasible basis is available.

-The LP relaxation of a MIP problems can contain many bounded variables.
+The LP relaxation of a MILP problem can contain many bounded variables.
 Free and fixed variables may also be present.
 The increasing need for solving various types of LP problems with the dual simplex method necessitates the design and implementation of a version of the DSA where variables of arbitrary type are allowed and they all, especially the bounded primal variables, are treated efficiently.
 The main purpose of this paper is to present such an algorithm.
+This is achieved by discussing increasingly more capable dual algorithms that evolve into one that has the potential of this efficiency.

 The rest of the paper is organized as follows.
 In section 2 the primal and dual problems are stated and an overview of the work done in this area is given.
 Issues of dual feasibility are discussed in section 3.
 Section 4 presents increasingly more capable dual algorithms including one that can handle all types of variables.
-The background of the new algorithm is introduced in section 5 while section 6 gives its step-by-step description followed by a detailed analysis of the main features.
+The background of a new algorithm is introduced in section 5 while section 6 gives its step-by-step description followed by a detailed analysis of the main features.
 In section 7 two examples are given that demonstrate the power of the algorithm.
-It is followed by a brief summary in section 8.
+While this paper is not meant to be a computational study, some limited computational experience with real world problems is presented in section 8.
+It is followed by a brief summary in section 9.